 Since up to now only graphical applications are known, higher-dimensional variants hardly play a role.
 The vast majority of the images of the Mandelbox are three dimensional variants.
-(There are a few three-dimensional representations of a 4d Mandelbox, but only a few)
+(There are some three-dimensional representations of a 4d Mandelbox or two-dimensional displays, but only a few)

 Fundamental transformation of the Mandelbrottian iteration (z=z²+c) is the squaring of a complex number represented in z².
 In the vectorial view this corresponds to a rotational extension of the position vector of a point.
 In other words, this is a circular transformation with subsequent scaling.
 In the Mandelbox, a spherical transformation (the so-called BallFold) with subsequent scaling is performed.
 This is already the whole trick.
-In addition, there is a BoxFold for the shape and - as with Mandelbrot - the addition of a constant c.
+There is further a BoxFold for the shape and - as with Mandelbrot - the addition of a constant c.